 Line a rimmed baking sheet with aluminum foil.
 Lightly grease it with a nonstick cooking spray or cooking oil.

 Season or bread the pork.
 If you're just seasoning it, drizzle it with a bit of cooking oil or melted unsalted butter, then pat on salt, pepper and any other herbs and spices you'd like to use.
 If you're breading the chops or cutlets, mix bread crumbs with salt, pepper and other desired flavoring agents, such as herbs, spices, cornmeal or grated Parmesan cheese.
 Dredge the pork pieces first in all-purpose flour, then in beaten egg; finally, dredge the pieces in the breading.
 Place the seasoned meat on the baking sheet.

 Bake the pork chops or cutlets in the middle of the oven.
 Cook them to an internal temperature of 140 F, as measured by a meat thermometer.
 Expect it to take about 15 minutes, but use the internal temperature, not the cooking time, to make a determination as to whether the meat is done.
 Cooking time varies based on the thickness of the meat; the reliability of your oven temperature, if you have boneless or bone-in cuts; and other factors.

 Transfer the pork loin pieces off the baking sheet and onto a plate to rest.
 Tent them with a sheet of foil to keep them warm while resting.
-During this time, the pork's internal temperature continues to rise to the recommended 145 F. Its juices, which seep out of muscle fibers in response to the heat of cooking, also get reabsorbed so they aren't lost when you cut the food.
+During this time, the pork's internal temperature continues to rise to the recommended 145 F. Aside from continuing to cook, this resting time helps ensure that the roast's juices will remain in the meat rather than running onto your cutting board as you carve the roast.

 Items you will need